-The FR in FR-44 insurance stands for “financial responsibility,” and some states require filing an FR-44 certificate as proof that the driver has auto insurance coverage.
-As with the SR-22, the FR-44 is not a form of insurance, even though it is frequently referred to as such.
+The FR in FR-44 insurance stands for financial responsibility, and some states require an FR-44 certificate as proof of auto insurance coverage.
+As with the SR-22, the FR-44 is not technically a form of insurance, even though it is frequently referred to as such.
 Both are certificates of financial responsibility, generally filed by your insurance company with your state’s Department of Motor Vehicles.
 All filings are done electronically.
+Learn who needs FR-44 insurance, how it differs from SR-22 insurance and where to find affordable coverage.

-FR-44 and SR-22 have much in common, yet there are some critical differences.
-While both will result in higher insurance premiums, liability coverage is much higher with the FR-44.
-That’s because the FR-44 is filed when more serious accidents occur.
-The driver must buy double the amount of minimum liability coverage required by the state.
-The SR-22 only requires motorists to buy the state minimum, although it is always a good idea to purchase more than the minimum if you can do so.
+FR-44 and SR-22 insurance have much in common, yet there are some critical differences.
+While both will result in higher insurance premiums, the price of liability coverage is much higher for drivers who require an FR-44.
+That’s because an FR-44 is filed instead of an SR-22, or in conjunction with an SR-22, in the case of extreme accidents.
+Drivers who need FR-44 insurance must buy double the amount of minimum liability coverage required by their state.
+The SR-22 form only requires motorists to meet minimum liability limits, although it is always a good idea to purchase more if you can do so.

 - Reckless driving